Theme Configurations with YAML

 start: Start

-The settings are automatically merged with all other TYPEMILL settings, and are available in your themes with a simple Twig tag like this:
+All settings are available in your themes with a simple Twig tag like this:

 {{ settings.themes.typemill.chapter }} // prints out "Chapter".